michaelotis/eleos/README.md

  - Write MOAR documentation

 ### Help!
-  - Slack:  get a login at https://slackinvite.zensystem.io and the slack is at https://zencash.slack.com
+  - Slack:  get a login at https://discord.gg/SWzCnVD
   - Other:  Submit a Github issue as needed.

 ### License
 Common Public Attribution License (CPAL-1.0)
-(c)2017 Josh Yabut, (c)2017 ZenCashOficial
+Created by Josh Yabut for ZenCash